SpeeckerCraft-MMC/PSOZ-ResourcePack/README.md

 I am not the creator of all the textures used here nor do i have copyright(s) for most of them. <br />
 Im only the compilator of this mixpack. <br />
 If you are the owner of one of the used textures and want to be credited for it
-  - just let me know and i'll add you to the list. <br />
+  - just let me know and i'll add you to the list.
 If you own one of the used textures and dont want them in here
   - please contact me with a request for removal.